RPeschke/pyHDL/readme.md

 }
 ```

-This example shows that in C++ the direction of the data flow is directly expresst in the _axistream_ class.
+This example shows that in C++ the direction of the data flow is directly express in the _axistream_ class.
 There is no need to tear apart the individual members of _axistream_.
-Everything is expresst in the type system of C++.
-The fact that **source** takes an _axistream_ pointer communicats that **source** wants to modify it. **destination**  takes the _axistream_ as a const pointer which means it wants to consume the data.
+Everything is expressed in the type system of C++.
+The fact that **source** takes an _axistream_ pointer communicates that **source** wants to modify it. **destination** takes the _axistream_ as a const pointer which means it wants to consume the data.
 The mutable keyword communicates that this member will (most) likely be modified by the destination.
-In this example ready could be modified by two places which is not posibile in HDL.
-This could be fixed by using some template meta programming technics, which are not part of the scope of this document.
+In this example ready could be modified by two places, which is not possible in HDL.
+This could be fixed by using some template Meta programming technics, which are not part of the scope of this document.
 The important part is that the _object_ itself carries information about the data flow with it.
 Translating this to VHDL and we would end up with a construct like this (pseudo syntax):

 ```VHDL
 type axi_Stream  is record